Skip to navigation Skip to content

 Satisfactory/Unsatisfactory Grading System

-In general, the teacher of a course does not know which students, if any, are enrolled on the S/U system, and a grade of A-/+, B-/+, C-/+, D-/+ or F for each student is reported to the Office of the University Registrar.
+In general, the instructor of a course does not know which students, if any, are enrolled on the S/U system, and a grade of A-/+, B-/+, C-/+, D-/+ or F for each student is reported to the Office of the University Registrar.
 The Office of the University Registrar staff members ascertain which students are enrolled on the S/U system and assign a grade of U to those reported for grades of D-/+ or F, and a grade of S for those reported A-/+, B-/+ or C-/+.
 Grades of S and U are not included in the computing of grade point averages.

 Enrollment in courses under the S/U system is subject to the following restrictions by the University faculty: